 4.2 A case study

-For the variation, we select some typical samples to conduct case study.
-For example, we select a file with CVE ID (CVE-2013-0641),We have applied the methodologies in the above four scenarios to vary selected samples and then checked the VT reports of these samples and their variants.
+For the variation, we select some typical samples to conduct a case study.
+For example, we select a file with CVE ID (CVE-2013-0641), which can execute any code remotely by exploiting the vulnerability.
+We apply the methodologies in the above four scenarios to vary selected samples and then check the VT reports of these samples and their variants.
 The VT reports show that original samples can be detected by 61 detection engines, within which 33 engines can identify the malicious information.
-Yet after variations, only 60 engines can detect these variants and 22 engines can identify their malicious information.
+Yet after variation, only 60 engines can detect these variants and 22 engines are able to identify their malicious information.

 Table 5 VT detection result of generate new malware